gilzow/ezsql/readme.txt

 Just use the shortcode SQLREPORT like this [SQLREPORT name="My Report" style="border: 2px solid #CCCCCC; padding: 6px;" /] but be sure the name attribute matches the exact name of a report you have already created.

+= How do I use a global variable in one of my reports SQL? =

+SELECT display_name FROM wp_users WHERE ID = '<?php $current_user->ID ?>'
+(I know there are other ways to get the display name in WordPress, this is just a simple example to illustrate the proper syntax.)

+SELECT * FROM wp_users WHERE user_registered > '<?php $_GET[thedate] ?>'
+(note: this example assumes you are going to pass 'thedate' as a GET variable in the query string and, as this example shows, don't use quotes inside the PHP brackets.)

 == Screenshots ==

 1. This is a screen shot of the Admin Menu with some example reports.

 == Changelog ==

+= 1.3.02.12 =
+* Added Menu Placement and sorting options.
+* Expanded eval function to take multiple global variables.

 = 1.3.01.28 =
 * Added eval function to take PHP code in the SQL Statement.